Community Relations

 In today’s world, appeals for support grow annually in number and variety.
 While recognizing the growing needs of our community, we recognize that we cannot support each group.
 Annually, our Community Investment Committee identifies key areas of giving dependent on the needs of our community and social and environmental issues.

-All requests are reviewed by the Community Investment Committee at quarterly meetings.
+All requests are reviewed by the Community Relations Committee at quarterly meetings.
 Please submit your donation request at least three months in advance of your event or activity.
 An organization may be a recipient one time in a twelve month period.

 Guidelines: